 Also known as Petroleum

 Formed when zooplankton and algae died and buried underneath sedimentary rock and compressed and heated for millions of years.
 Crude oil is a combination of many different carbon chains.
-These carbon chains are separated using a process called fractional distillation, by each chain’s boiling point.
+These carbon chains are separated using a process called fractional distillation, which seperates products by boiling point.
+Each chain’s has a different boiling point, for example methane has -161.5 degC and gasoline has a boiling point of 35 degC.
 These form products such as gasoline, diesel, methane, asphalt and chemicals to make plastic.

 As the same with coal, not all crude oil is the same.
 Coal is usually classified to where it is found, for example “WTI”, “Bret” and “Oman”.
-These large pockets all have similar characteristics and the fuel from these sources have similar characteristics.
+The fuel in these large pockets all have similar characteristics.

 When comparing these pockets, the two largest factors are its sulfur content and API gravity.
 API gravity is a function of density and is a measure on how heavy or light the crude oil is.